Sadie Robertson Shares Wedding Throwback Photo, Announces Social Media Break

 “Why?!
 Hope all is well!” one more person wrote.

-It is not surprising that Robertson needs a brief vacation from social media and the Internet as her career is largely based upon it.
+It is not surprising that Robertson needs a brief vacation from social media and the internet, as her career is largely based upon it.
 Robertson is the creator of an online faith-based platform entitled Live Original.
 The platform is intended to connect Christian women and offer faith-based materials.
-She also recently launched an app called LO Sister, as The Inquisitr previously reported.
+She also recently launched an app called LO sister, as The Inquisitr previously reported.